imouatsi/Stock_HR/docs/DEPLOYMENT.md

-# Deployment Guide
+# 404 ENTERPRISE Deployment Guide

-This document provides step-by-step instructions for deploying the Stock & HR Management System to different environments.
+This document provides step-by-step instructions for deploying the 404 ENTERPRISE system to different environments.

 ## Table of Contents